-Home Care Heroes recognises that the health and safety of its employees and of Heroes (Contractors) is a priority and that if accidents or incidents do occur, they should be reported.
-Incidents should be investigated to ensure that the possibility of recurrence or further risk is minimised.
+Home Care Heroes recognises that the health and safety of its employees and of heroes (Contractors) is a priority and that if accidents or incidents do occur, they should be reported.

-Home Care Heroes understands the importance of incident reporting and investigation and has developed hasard inspection, hasard reporting and maintenance programs to minimise the workplace accidents or dangerous occurrences.
+Home Care Heroes understands the importance of incident reporting and investigation and has developed hazard inspection, hazard reporting and maintenance programs to minimise the workplace accidents or dangerous occurrences.

 This policy applies to all employees, volunteers, contractors and visitors under the control of Home Care Heroes.